April 8, 2026·Green Fee Tracker Research

 Are Fort Lauderdale golf courses expensive?

 More so than Orlando or Tampa.
-Weekday rates at full-length courses run $59–$125.
-Twilight and summer pricing can reduce costs significantly — a summer twilight at Orangebrook is $32.
+South Florida's cost base and concentration of semi-private courses pushes averages higher.
+Twilight and summer pricing can reduce costs significantly — check current rates in the table above.

 Can I walk at Fort Lauderdale golf courses?